Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Discussion

-\cite{Fynbo2014AA} report on a spectrum taken at 52 d post-GRB which they call a host-galaxy spectrum, however, it was taken during the SN phase (which was not recognised by \citealt{Fynbo2014AA}).
-The spectrum only covers the wavelength range of $6600-9770$ {\AA}, missing the blue part that might show interesting SN features (which are covered in the X-shooter spectrum of GRB 111209A/SN 2011kl, \citealt{Greiner2015Nat,Mazzali2016MNRAS}).
-Furthermore, it is of low S/N, and only a host-galaxy emission line is detected.
-Therefore, while it is a spectrum taken during the SN phase, it cannot count as an actual SN spectrum.
-This implies that the SN following GRB 140506A is bump-only, and with an ``Evidence'' of only D following \cite{Hjorth2012Book}\footnote{``A bump, but the inferred SN properties are not fully consistent with other GRB-SNe or the bump was not well sampled or there is no spectroscopic redshift of the GRB.'' \citep{Hjorth2012Book}}.
+Spectra of the optical transient following GRB 140506A were obtained by \cite{Fynbo2014AA} at 8.8~h, 33~h, and 52~d post burst.
+They call the spectrum taken at 52 days a host-galaxy spectrum.
+However, our data show that it was actually taken during the SN phase (which was not recognized by these authors).
+This spectrum covers the wavelength range of 660 -- 977~nm; that is, it is missing the blue part that might show SN features (which, e.g., were covered in the X-shooter spectrum of GRB 111209A-SN 2011kl; \citealt{Greiner2015Nat,Mazzali2016MNRAS}).
+Furthermore, the spectrum is of low S/N, and only a host-galaxy emission line is detected.
+Therefore, while it is a spectrum taken during the SN, it cannot count as an actual SN spectrum.
+Consequently, the SN following GRB 140506A is bump-only, with only category D evidence following the characterization of \cite{Hjorth2012Book}.\footnote{A bump, but the inferred SN properties are not fully consistent with other GRB-SNe, or the bump was not well sampled, or there is no spectroscopic redshift of the GRB. \citep{Hjorth2012Book}}